rtrgrid/Electricity_forecast/README.md

 Transformer	3.81
 🏆 Key Result

-The Transformer model achieved the best forecasting accuracy.
+The Transformer model achieved the lowest RMSE, making it the best performing model.

-Improvement compared to Naive baseline:
+Compared to the naive baseline:

 ≈ 71% reduction in prediction error

-This shows that attention-based models capture temporal patterns more effectively than traditional methods.
+This demonstrates that attention-based architectures can better capture temporal dependencies in time-series data.

 📊 Dashboard Features

-The Streamlit dashboard provides interactive visualizations.
+The Streamlit dashboard provides interactive model analysis.

-Features include:
+Key features:

 Model Comparison

-Compare RMSE values across models.
+Visual comparison of RMSE values across models.

 Forecast Visualization

-Shows predicted vs actual electricity production.
+Graph showing predicted vs actual electricity production.

 Residual Analysis

-Analyzes prediction errors to evaluate model bias.
+Analysis of prediction errors to identify bias and variance.

 Parameter Exploration